 At this point in my financial journey, selling my stuff is more of a “feel good” activity.
-It’s a type of cleansing to make up for past consumer sins.
-Using the Marie Kondo method is surprisingly effective, forcing yourself to “touch” every item makes it easier to figure out what you really do NOT need cluttering your life.
+It’s a type of cleansing to make up for past consumer sins and it feels less wasteful from an environmental standpoint.
+Using the Marie Kondo method is surprisingly effective, forcing yourself to “touch” every item makes it easier to figure out what you do NOT need cluttering your life.

 - eBay: As you identify things that need to be sold, start selling before you have your garage sale planned.
-If the item ships well and you see other similar items have sold for a reasonable price on eBay, go that direction.
+If the items are easily shipped and you see other similar items have sold for a reasonable price on eBay, go that direction.
 Be careful with shipping costs.

-- Craigslist or Facebook Market Place: Not a great item to ship, ask yourself if you’re willing to meet someone to sell it on Craigslist or Facebook Market Place.
+- Craigslist or Facebook Market Place: If it’s not a great item to ship, ask yourself if you’re willing to meet someone to sell it on Craigslist or Facebook Market Place.
 Traditionally, my price point is $15.
 I’m not going to sit in a parking lot and wait for someone unless it was for $15 or more.
 I don’t have endless amounts of time, if I did, the number would be more like $5-10.
 I also refuse to drive across town to meet someone.
 Again, it’s all about how badly you need the money.
+Check your local police station for monitored, safe meeting spots.

-- Consignment Stores: Whatever I have leftover from the garage sale then goes to a consignment store.
+- Consignment Stores: Whatever I have leftover from the garage sale goes to a consignment store.
 The only options I have in Omaha are kids toys/clothes and women’s clothing and accessories.
+Some days I’m surprised by how much they offer me and sometimes I’m surprised by how little they offer me.